1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 7.1.
 Stress Management

 High stress can worsen GERD.
-Consider local yoga studios in Montrose or guided meditation classes near The Woodlands.
+Try yoga studios in Montrose or meditation near The Woodlands.

 7.2.
 Smoking and Alcohol

 Both relax the LES.
-If you smoke or drink, seek help from Houston’s Smoking Cessation Clinic at Memorial Hermann.
+Seek support from Houston's Smoking Cessation Clinic at Memorial Hermann.

 7.3.
 Weight Management